neelkarma/next-hangman-guess/README.md

 There are some limitations to this method.

 - It doesn't take into account the popularity of words.
+Therefore, any ties from step 3 of the above algorithm will be broken by alphabetic order, resulting in some... weird choices.
 - It doesn't work with words that aren't in the word bank.

 ## Acknowledgements